HunnyMhoo/EdTech/Docs/architecture.md

 5.  **LINE Login Service (External):**
     *   **Responsibility:** Handles user authentication via OAuth 2.0.
     *   **Data Flow:** The Frontend initiates the login flow with LINE.
 The Backend will verify tokens received from the Frontend.

+6.  **In-App Scheduler (APScheduler):**
+    *   **Responsibility:** Manages and executes scheduled background tasks within the backend application.
+    *   **Tech Stack:** APScheduler library integrated into FastAPI.
+    *   **Data Flow:** Triggers the Daily Reset Job at a configured time.
+The job itself interacts with the Mission Service and Database to archive old missions.

 ## Asynchronous vs. Synchronous Flows